 Soft x-ray microscopy is most commonly used for researching the elemental composition and structure of biological samples.
 With a wavelength range between 300 eV – 3 keV, soft x-ray microscopes are capable of achieving spatial resolution of several hundred Ångströms (Å).

-The primary advantages of a soft x-ray microscope are its design simplicity and its ability to form the highest-spatial-resolution images of thick, hydrated biological samples without the time-consuming sample preparation required by electron microscopes in a near-native environment.
-Also, because biological samples consist largely of hydrogen, carbon, oxygen, and nitrogen (with additional amounts of seven other elements and important trace elements), and have their primary absorption edges (except hydrogen) in the water window between the absorption edge of carbon (284 eV, 4.4 nm) and oxygen (543 eV, 2.3 nm), soft x-ray microscopes provide excellent spectroscopic information and deliver high-contrast images.
+The primary advantage of soft x-ray microscopy is its ability to form the highest-spatial-resolution images of thick, hydrated biological samples without time-consuming sample preparation required for techniques using electron microscopes.
+Also, as biological samples mostly comprise of hydrogen, carbon, oxygen, and nitrogen, their primary absorption edges in the water window.
+Therefore, soft x-ray microscopes provide excellent spectroscopic information and deliver high-contrast images.

 Soft x-rays require high resolution and sensitivity to obtain very small chemical information of biological samples.
 The PIXIS XO offers excellent resolution and sensitivity for soft x-rays, directly detecting x-rays in the 30 eV – 20 keV range.

 The PIXIS XO comes with a wide selection of CCDs without antireflective coating for ultimate experimental flexibility.
 The ultra-high-vacuum-seal design further enhances the flexibility of the PIXIS XO, with software-selectable gains and readout speeds.

 High frame rates can be important within biological samples.
 The PI-MTE3 is able to offer in-vacuum detection of x-rays at high frame rates to ensure that no information is lost.